Ircama/ELM327-emulator/README.md

 `loglevel`|If an argument is given, set the logging level, otherwise show the current one.
 Valid numbers: CRITICAL=50, ERROR=40, WARNING=30, INFO=20, DEBUG=10.
 `quit`|quit the program  (or end-of-file/Control-D, or break/Control-C)
 `counters`|print the number of each executed PIDs (upper case names), the values associated to some 'AT' PIDs (*cmd_...*), the unknown requests, the emulator response delay, the total number of executed commands (*commands*) and the current scenario (*scenario*).
 The related dictionary is `emulator.counters`.
+`tasks`|Print all available plugins and all active tasks.
 `pause`|pause the execution.
 (Related attribute is `emulator.threadState = emulator.THREAD.PAUSED`.)
 `prompt`|toggle prompt off/on if no argument is used, or change the prompt if using an argument `resume`|resume the execution after pausing; also prints the used device.
 (Related attribute is `emulator.threadState = emulator.THREAD.ACTIVE`)